Sailor Malan

 Adolph Gysbert Malan, (3 October 1910 – 17 September 1963), better known as Sailor Malan, was a South African fighter pilot and flying ace in the Royal Air Force (RAF) who led No. 74 Squadron RAF during the Battle of Britain.
 He finished his fighter career in 1941 with twenty-seven destroyed, seven shared destroyed and two unconfirmed, three probables and sixteen damaged.
 At the time he was the RAF's leading ace, and one of the highest-scoring pilots to have served wholly with RAF Fighter Command during the Second World War.

 After the war, Malan returned to South Africa.
-In the 1950s Malan became leader of the Torch Commando, a liberal anti-authoritarian organization that opposed the introduction of the apartheid system.
+In the 1950s Malan became leader of the Torch Commando, a liberal anti-authoritarian organisation that opposed the introduction of the apartheid system.

 Early life

 Malan was born on 3 October 1910 to an Afrikaner family of Huguenot descent in Wellington, Western Cape.
 He joined the South African Training Ship General Botha in 1924 or 1925 as a naval cadet (Note: cadet number 168) at the age of 14, and on 5 January 1928 engaged as an officer cadet (Note: seaman's discharge number R42512) aboard the Landsdown Castle of the Union-Castle Line which later earned him the nickname of "Sailor" amongst his pilot colleagues.
 On 19 February 1932, he joined the Royal Naval Reserve as an acting sub-lieutenant, and was commissioned a sub-lieutenant on 18 June 1935.